rackerlabs/support-how-to/content/how-to/cloud-block-storage/cloud-block-storage-overview/index.md

 - 50 GB to 1 TB for SSD volumes.
 - 75 GB to 1 TB for SATA volumes.
-- 14 volumes max / server - operating system (OS) dependent.
+- 14 volumes max per server: Tis is operating system (OS) dependent.
-- 10 TB of SATA and 10 TB of SSD in each region -  This is the default for all new customers.
-Customers can request limit increases if more capacity is needed over the default limits.
-Please contact Rackspace Support, your Account Manager, or your Service Delivery Manager for more information.
+- 10 TB of SATA and 10 TB of SSD in each region: This is the default for all new customers.
+Customers can request limit increases if they need more capacity beyond the default limits.
+Contact Rackspace Support, your Account Manager, or your Service Delivery Manager for more information.

 ### Cloud Block Storage terminology

-You may run across some unfamiliar terms in this Getting Started Guide.
-The following list gives definitions for common terms that Cloud Block Storage uses:
+You might run across some unfamiliar terms in this article.
+The following list gives definitions for common Cloud Block Storage terms:

 - **Instance**: An instance is a virtual machine that runs inside the cloud.
-- **Instance type**: An instance type describes the compute, memory and storage capacity of Nova computing instances.
-In layman's terms, this is the size (in terms of vCPUs, RAM, and so forth) of the virtual server that you will be launching.
+- **Instance type**: An instance type describes the compute, memory, and storage capacity of Nova compute instances.
+In layman's terms, this is the size (in terms of vCPUs, RAM, and so forth) of the virtual server you are launching.
-- **Region**: The location of your server and storage volumes.
+- **Region**: The region is the location of your server and storage volumes.
 You should create your block storage volumes in the same data center as your server to avoid bandwidth fees.
 - **Snapshot**: A snapshot is a point in time copy of the data contained in a volume.
 - **Volume**: A volume is a detachable block storage device.
-You can think of it like a USB hard drive.
-It can only be attached to one instance at a time.
+You can think of it as a USB hard drive.
+You can attach it to only one instance at a time.
 - **Volume type**: The volume type is the type of a block storage volume.
-There are two types: SATA for standard performance and SSD for high performance.
+There are two types: Serial Advanced Technology Attachment (SATA) for standard performance and Solid-State Drive (SSD) for high performance.

 ### Cloud Block Storage product overview contents